-2018 "Natural Death" Statistics In 2018, there were 1,886 deaths reported to the Charleston County Coroner's Office which classified as "Natural".
-Deaths reported to the office in which the decedent was not attended by a physician or under hospice care was 831.
-The deputies receiving those reports either responded in person or communicated with medical staff, paramedics, law enforcement officers, family members, etc., present on scene, to determine if the body could be released to a funeral home, pending further investigation.
-Hospice care decedents totaled 1,037.
+2019 "Natural Death" Statistics In 2019, there were 1,874 deaths reported to our office that were determined to be "Natural" deaths.
+The deputies receiving these notifications either investigate in person and assume jurisdiction for determining cause and manner of death (285 of those cases) or determine that no further action is warranted.
+If no detailed, in-person investigation was required, the deputy contacted the physician of record and after discussing the circumstances of the death, the physician agreed to certify the decedent's cause and manner of death (567 cases) on the Death Certificate.
+Natural deaths reported by law to the office who were Hospice Care decedents totaled 1,004.
 There were 18 cases of natural fetal demise reported to the office.
-These reports are preliminarily investigated to determine if further investigation or action is required.
-If so, those deaths are classified in accordance with the investigative findings.
-2018 "Undetermined Death" Statistics In 2018, the Charleston County Coroner's Office deemed thirteen (13) deaths were of an "Undetermined" manner.
-While a great deal of effort has gone into compiling accurate statistics for this report, they are subject to change as "Causes" and "Manners" of death, dates, etc., may change should new or additional information become available.
+Generally, the deputies conduct a preliminary investigation to determine if further action is required.
+2019 "Undetermined Death" Statistics In 2019, the Charleston County Coroner's Office deemed fifteen deaths were of an "Undetermined" manner.
+While a great deal of effort has gone into compiling accurate statistics for this report, they are subject to change as "Causes" and "Manners" of death, dates, etc., may change should new or additional information become available